-In terms of liquids, Almond, Cashew, Soy, and Coconut milk (proper milk, not the tinned stuff used in Asian curries) are available pretty much everywhere.
-Rice and Oat milks also make great smoothies, but aren’t as easy to come by.
+In terms of liquids, Almond, Soy, and Coconut milk (proper milk, not the tinned stuff used in curries) are available pretty much everywhere.
+Rice, Cashew, and Oat milks also make great smoothies, but aren’t as easy to come by.

 - The number of ingredients – fewer is better

 - Whether you can pronounce the ingredients easily – if you can’t, then they’re probably not natural